Facebook

 King Farm has public parks and public streets within its boundaries.
 You can differentiate City streets from KFCA streets because the street signs will be blue with white lettering.
 Trees located on [public] City streets are the responsibility of the City of Rockville, including tree maintenance (i.e. trimming and replacement).
 Also, the City is responsible for any repair and maintenance of [public] City streets and sidewalks.

 King Farm Citizens Assembly (The Assembly) is responsible for the repair and maintenance of the private streets and sidewalks within the community.
-The Assembly is responsible for the trimming and replacement of trees on private streets.
-The Assembly is also responsible for the maintenance of the alleys and other common areas.
+The Assembly is responsible for the trimming and replacement of curb trees on private streets.
+The Assembly is also responsible for the maintenance of the alley drive lanes and other common areas.
 While the Assembly mulches the trees in the alleys, most of these trees fall within the property lines of individual homeowner lots and thus are the responsibility of the homeowner (even if the tree is located outside of an alley fence).
-However, King Farm does mulch and trim trees in alleys (homeowner trees that impact the alley drive lanes or pose a safety risk and common area trees) but does not go into private lots to trim trees.
+King Farm will occasionally trim trees in alleys including trees on homeowner lots (in the alley) that impact the drive lanes in the alley or pose a safety risk.
+KFCA will not go into fenced areas to trim trees that are not on common area.

 If you are ever unsure of your exact property lines, you can refer to your property plat (aka house location plan).
 The property plat is an architectural drawing used to show how a tract of surveyed land is divided into lots within a county or municipality.
 Homeowners need to review their property plat (usually located with settlement documents when the home was purchased) to determine their exact property lines.
 Please take time to review individual lot information as well as the community map and City Maps to illustrate the public areas vs. the private areas vs. the homeowner lots.